 An ISTA and an RSTA may negotiate a phase shift feedback mode of the Non-TB Ranging and TB Ranging measurement exchange (11.21.6.4.3), for either the RSTA2ISTA LMR and/or ISTA2RSTA LMR.
 In this case, instead of the TOA t2 of the I2R NDP, the RSTA2ISTA LMR carries the phase shift tp2 of I2R NDP and instead of the TOA t4 of the R2I NDP, the I2R LMR carries phase shift tp4 of R2I NDP.
 The ISTA and RSTA can use Equations (11-xx) and (11-yy) to derive the RTT.

+When an ISTA has negotiated to report phase shift feedback, the RSTA shall measure both the TOA and PSTOA on the ranging NDP it receives from the ISTA and shall subtract the difference from the TOA it reports to the ISTA in the R2I LMR frame.
+This way, when the ISTA uses this adjusted RSTA TOA when it calculates its RTT combined with its own reported PSTOA, the calculated RTT comes out right.

 An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability.